Enet4/julia-bench-rs/README.md

 | 1.060   |  Rust
 | 1.180   |  Julia

 Most benchmarks are faster in Rust than in Julia, sometimes even faster than C. The `fibonacci` benchmark relies on `black_box`, and so might not be very well optimized.
 These results also depend on the toolchain used.
-The toolchain `nightly-2017-10-24` is older, but would yield slightly better metrics.

 ## License